trieschlab/PymoNNto/docs/Introduction/PIP_installation.md

 # PIP Installation

-SORNSim requires Python3 and can be installen via pip with the following command:
+PymoNNto requires Python3 and can be installen via pip with the following command:

-`pip install SORNSim`
+`pip install PymoNNto`